ce-castro/dhcatolico/wp-content/plugins/wordpress-popup/readme.txt

 - Enhance: Update integration with WPMU DEV Dashboard plugin
 - Fix: Social sharing icons are always vertical
 - Fix: Offset settings don't work in social share

-= 7.4.12 ( 2022-02-07 ) =

-- Enhance: Enable the analytics tracking by default for new modules
-- Enhance: Speed up query time by caching `attachment_url_to_postid` function
-- Enhance: Update wp-color-picker-alpha library to 3.0.2 version
-- Enhance: Hubspot migration to Granular CRM Scopes
-- Enhance: Plugin icon
-- Enhance: Preload icons font
-- Enhance: Caching some DB requests
-- Enhance: One-Click unsubscribe for local lists
-- Fix: Error when nothing is selected from Mailchimp Group Dropdown
-- Fix: Social Sharing modules do not follow the defined Mobile Breakpoint
-- Fix: It does not subscribe Mailchimp archived contacts
-- Fix: Schedule does not follow the relevant Timezone
-- Fix: Wildcard does not work well
-- Fix: `Never end the schedule` option issue

 [Changelog for previous versions](https://wpmudev.com/project/hustle/#view-changelog).